cosmic-sense/misc/datashare/index.md

       "TimeZone": "For time series, standard time zone notation, e.g. UTC or UTC+x", "IntervalLength": "For time series, the length of the accumulation/averaging interval (in seconds); use 0 for instantaneous data such as manual FDR observations", "TimestampAtEndOfInterval": "For time series, "True": timestamps refer to the end of the accumulation/averaging interval; "False": timestamps refer to the beginning of the accumulation/averaging interval."
+      "IntervalAggregation": "Describes accumulation/averaging of values within the measuement interval.
+Can be 'average', 'sum' or 'instantaneous'"
    },

    "Remarks": "Optional: add any further remarks or comments you consider important (e.g. references to further accompanying explanatory files)."